Deven-Codes/Unity-Chan-Adventures/README.md

 - Play the game

 Note: This project is not supported for "Android" or "IOS" build, as mobile input system is not implemented.
-      You have to impliment your own mobile input system in this project.